 - Apply ice to your hip to reduce pain and inflammation caused by injury.

 - Compression with a bandage helps to reduce tenderness and swelling.

 - Elevation involves keeping the affected hip raised above your heart to minimize swelling.

 - Medications such as non-steroidal anti-inflammatory drugs (NSAIDs) or steroid injections may be prescribed to reduce the pain and inflammation.

 - Assistive devices such as a cane or crutch may be advised temporarily to facilitate pain-free ambulation.

 - Okoroha may recommend physical therapy to strengthen the muscles and increase the stability of the hip.

 - If non-surgical treatment does not alleviate your symptoms Dr. Okoroha may recommend surgery to repair your abductor muscle tear.
 The rupture can also be repaired arthroscopically by Dr. Okoroha to help restore the strength and function of the muscle.

-If you have experienced a hip abductor tear, please contact Dr. Kelechi Okoroha, orthopedic hip specialist treating patients in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+If you have experienced a hip abductor tear, please contact Dr. Kelechi Okoroha, orthopedic hip specialist treating patients in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.